 Comments are reviewed and approved prior to being published to the website.
 If a comment contains any personally identifiable information, that information will be removed from the comment.

-Accepting new patients ARC Far West Medical Tower Ages seen: 0 - 99 Joined ARC: 1996
+Accepting new patients ARC Seton Northwest Ages seen: 0 - 99 Joined ARC: 1996

-Dr. Hansen met her husband at UT and they have been married for over 20 years, with five children (four boys and one girl), Labrador dogs, and cats.
+Dr. Hansen met her husband at UT, and they have been married for over 20 years, with five children (four boys and one girl), Labrador dogs, and cats.
 She loves to cook and entertain, as well as run, swim, and garden.
 “I grew up in Austin,” Dr. Hansen says, “and never want to leave!”

 I feel so honored to be able to take part in bringing a life into the world.
 From teenagers, through pregnancy to menopause, I enjoy getting to know my patients and be a healing part of their lives.

 The annual gynecological exam is a yearly preventative and diagnostic examination that helps monitor any ongoing physical or hormonal conditions.
-The examination typically includes a routine breast and pelvic exam, and may include a screening for sexually transmitted diseases such as chlamydia or gonorrhea.
+The examination typically includes a routine breast and pelvic exam and may include a screening for sexually transmitted diseases such as chlamydia or gonorrhea.

 Learn More

-A gynecologist sees patients of all ages for a wide variety of health issues, including pap tests, menopause, UTIs, birth control, well-checks, and STD testing and treatment.
+ARC gynecologists and advanced practice clinicians (APCs) see patients of all ages for a wide variety of health issues, including pap tests, menopause, UTIs, birth control, well-checks, and STD testing and treatment.

 Endometrial ablation is a procedure to remove a thin layer of tissue (endometrium) that lines the uterus.
 It's done to stop or reduce heavy menstrual bleeding.